danialgoodwin/ultimate-app/README.md

 - Menus should appear 'on-hover'.
 Reason: The next most likely action will be opening the menu, and we can save that click.

+# Decisions
+## Naming
+- Bars:
+    - ActionBar: Contains actions for a single app
+    - AppBar: Contains apps for the OS
+    - StatusBar: Contains status for a single app
+    - MenuApp: Contains menu for a single app

+## Removed features (at least for now)
+- IdePage.
+Reason: Most actions can go into TextEditorPage, and there is plenty else to do.
+- MediaPage.
+Reason: Not interested now, and don't really have a great idea for it yet.

 # TODO
 - Check Notepad++ for ideas on menu placement and splitting windows/tabs
     - Also, maybe check VS Code
 - The selected tab should have the same color as the top border color of the focused window